mrcook/smstilemap/README.md

 * support SMS sprite sheet by using only palette #2
 * validate the source image before processing:
-  - width/height is not greater than 256x224 pixels
-  - x/y are divisible by 8 (pixels)
   - colours matches the 64 available on the SMS
   - colour palette does not exceed 32 colours, or 16 for sprite sheets